 Benefits of RSS Feeds For Website Owners and Content Publishers

 The biggest benefit of an RSS feed is that your content gets updated and delivered to the end-user automatically.
-When you update your site, there is no guarantee that your audience will be able to find out about it.
-Yes, you can send them emails about recent updates, but that is just an added hassle.
+When you update your site, there's no guarantee that your audience will find it organically.
+Yes, you can send them emails about recent updates, but that can be an added hassle.
+Otherwise, you're relying on users to be constantly checking your site, which isn't the most realistic form of engagement.

 The RSS feed helps you avoid this problem by automatically delivering the updated content to the user.
-In addition, RSS feeds update in real-time, so when you make any new changes or publish new content, your audience can easily see it on the RSS feed.
+And because RSS feeds update in real-time, your audience will easily see any new changes or published content on your site.

 You can reach a wider audience base through the RSS feed and boost engagement on your content.
 Many people feel reluctant to share their email addresses on websites.
 However, they usually don’t mind subscribing to a feed.